momochi000/typewar/README.md

 ## DONE

+#### BUG: Prevent spacebar from scrolling down.
+I want to bundle up all the browser keyboard control overrides.
+Do this in the same place that I handle backspace override.
 #### BUG: Disregard returns
 #### Distinguish somehow the difference between player cast text fragments and npc sent ones (appearance)..
 #### BUG: when multiple fragments are 'active' deactivate any that get a wrong input